a3r0id/arma3-discord-feed/README.md

 ### Flags
 > *GROM_ADKF_FEED_DISABLED*

 Disables the feed.
-Useful for builing your own feed on top of A3DKF.
+Useful for building your own feed on top of A3DF.

 ## TODO